microsoft/ts-gyb/documentation/interface-guide.md

 The support for union types is limited.
 Only these scenrios are supported:

 - Any supported value type union with `null` or/and `undefined` to specify optional type
-- Union two interfaces or object literals to a new object literal
+- Union two interfaces or object literals to a new object literal or union values of the same literal type to enum in the target language, e.g. string, number.
 - Combination of the above two cases

 Any other union types would result in an error.